czcorpus/mquery-sru/README.md

 4. Run `make tools`
 5. Run `make build`
 6. copy `mquery-sru` to a desired location and crate a config file (conf.sample.json can be used as a starting point)
+7. run:
-7. run `mquery-sru server /path/to/conf.json` and `mquery-sru worker /path/to/conf.json` (multiple can be run to utilize higher service load)
+   * main server: `mquery-sru server /path/to/conf.json` and
+   * one or more workers: `WORKER_ID=0 mquery-sru worker /path/to/conf.json` (multiple workers can be run to utilize higher service load; in such case, set `WORKER_ID` properly for each one)
    * for OS integration, see <a href="#os-integration-systemd">OS integration (systemd)</a>